Wildlife Volunteers at the Bear Sanctuary

 - Planting, mulching, weed-eating and other landscape improvement projects

-- Preparing bear food mixtures
+- Preparing and distributing bear food mixtures

 Jobs during evening/visitors’ hours include: